Automated photometry of $\gamma$ Cassiopeiae:the last roundup: Discussion

 With this description, we discuss why high-frequency NRPs are not the best explanation for the {\it msf} in \gc:~

 \begin{enumerate}

 \item The absorption features are noncoherent.
 Also, unlike NRP bumps in line profiles, they are not necessarily most prominent in the middle of their lifetimes.

-\item To match roughly the irregular spacings of the {\it msf} in the GHRS dataset, a NRP mode would have a frequency of 9--12\,d$^{-1}$; a signal at 7.57\,d$^{-1}$ is too low to meet this criterion.
-As noted N20c found no high-frequency signal ($\le$ 20\,d$^{-1}$, $<$0.1\,mmag).
+\item To match roughly the irregular spacings of the {\it msf} in the GHRS dataset, an NRP p-mode would have a frequency of 9--12\,d$^{-1}$.
+The reported signal at 7.57\,d$^{-1}$ (N20c, LB21) is too low to meet this criterion.